cinnamonwolfy/pl32lib-ng/README.md

 pl32lib is a library containing boilerplate routines that I use for every project I make.
 Most of it is strictly C99-compliant and thus fully portable.
-The `pl32-term` module is the only component that isn't fully portable (it uses POSIX calls, meaning that while portable to any POSIX system, it won't compile on everything).
+The `pl32-term` module (not yet implemented) is the only component that isn't fully portable (it uses POSIX calls, meaning that while portable to any POSIX system, it won't compile on everything).

 # Build instructions